 Metro's safety program aims to reduce death and serious injuries from traffic crashes.
 Using crash data, Metro has identified both high injury corridors and high injury intersections in the region in order to identify and prioritize needed safety investments.
+This program would invest strategic capital projects in key high injury "hot spots" to improve safety for all users.

 While many of the region's most serious safety concerns are on T2020 priority corridors, there are still many pressing safety needs on other roadways across the region.
 These locations, either in a single place or in clusters along a roadway, are often referred to as safety "hot spots."
 Localized, targeted low-cost investments in hot spots can reduce crashes, injuries and deaths.
 Examples include adding signals to crosswalks, re-striping intersections to slow and control turning movements, constructing medians, and reconfiguring streets to manage speeds.
+These safety investments, depending on where they are, have been shown to be particularly important for communities of color, who are more likely to be hit or killed on our roadways, and our most vulnerable residents, including the very old, the very young, and those living with disabilities.
+They also increase first and last mile access to transit, by helping make it safe for people to walk or bike to transit stops.
 While ODOT administers a federal program to address hot spots, there is not enough funding to meet the need, particularly in the Portland region.